yukaitung/realworld-oat-poco/README.md

 ### GitLab CI/CD

 This project contains a GitLab CI/CD script.
 It automatically builds the executable and Docker image, runs the tests, and finally uploads the Docker image to docker.io.
 Refer to the [.gitlab-ci.yml](.gitlab-ci.yml) script for more details.

-### Test the program

-You can use the [Postman Collection](test/Conduit.postman_collection_uk.json) to test the project.
-Additionally, this project is integrated with Swagger UI.
-Navigate to [http://localhost:8000/swagger/ui](http://localhost:8000/swagger/ui) to try it on the browser.

 # 廣東話
 # ![RealWorld 示範應用程式](img/logo.png)